tflori/orm/docs/relationDefinition.md

-      SELECT 'season' AS type, id, "common_column_1", "common_column_2" FROM seasons UNION SELECT 'event' AS type, id, "common_column_1", "common_column_2" FROM events UNION SELECT 'play' AS type, id, "common_column_1", "common_column_2" FROM plays ) stmt ON stmt.type = eventType AND stmt.id = eventId
+      SELECT 'season' AS type, id, "common_column_1", "common_column_2" FROM seasons UNION SELECT 'event' AS type, id, "common_column_1", "common_column_2" FROM events UNION SELECT 'play' AS type, id, "common_column_1", "common_column_2" FROM plays ) stmt ON stmt.type = entityType AND stmt.id = entityId
 ```

 > You can write this query manually or extend the morphed relation if you want.
 If you find a good solution we would